-They haven’t fully processed what happened.
+They haven’t fully processed the situation.

 Sometimes, the person they love did something so heinous, that they haven’t come to terms with what happened (or refuse to believe it happened).
-It can take time to really digest and name a traumatic experience.
-A good example of this was shown in the show Mad Men (S2Ep12), when Joan Harris was raped by her husband.
+It can take time to digest and name a traumatic experience.
+A good example of this was shown in the show Mad Men (S2Ep12) when Joan Harris was raped by her husband.
 Even so, she remained married to him for several years.

 They’re trying to normalize a shitty situation.

-There are many reasons why a survivor would stay with their perpetrator and none of the reasons diminish the act of violence that initially occurred.
+There are many reasons why a survivor would stay with their perpetrator and none of the reasons diminish the act of violence that occurred.